pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 2. Scroll down to the **Services** table.

 > This table contains latency, error and throughput rate for all HTTP traffic.
-It also contains `INBOUND_THROUGHPUT` and `OUTBOUND_THROUGHPUT` columns that reflect all traced network traffic.
+The `INBOUND_THROUGHPUT` and `OUTBOUND_THROUGHPUT` columns  reflect all traced network traffic (not just HTTP) for the service.

 Let's figure out which service is the slowest.